coderdc13/draft-for-api/.ipynb_checkpoints/Newest_Financial_Report-checkpoint.md

 ![alt_text](three.JPG)

 Monthly expenditures were also calculated and expressed in terms of a bar chart directly below.
 This bar chart provides an illustration of the amount of money spent in July 2020.
-Also, this chart provides other months in 2020.
+Also, this chart provides expenditures for other months in 2020: April 2020, May 2020, June 2020.